gramineproject/gramine/Documentation/devel/features.md

 domain sockets (`AF_UNIX` + `SOCK_STREAM`), but does *not* support datagram UNIX domain sockets (`AF_UNIX` + `SOCK_DGRAM`).

 Non-blocking sockets (`SOCK_NONBLOCK`) are supported.
+Non-blocking connects are supported, i.e., cases when `connect()` returns `-EINPROGRESS` are supported.

 Generation of the `SIGPIPE` signal on send operation if the receive end of a socket has been closed is supported.

 Gramine does *not* implement full network stack by design.
 Gramine relies on the host network stack for most operations.